Balance of trade: Monetarist theory

 Prior to 20th-century monetarist theory, the 19th-century economist and philosopher Frédéric Bastiat expressed the idea that trade deficits actually were a manifestation of profit, rather than a loss.
 He proposed as an example to suppose that he, a Frenchman, exported French wine and imported British coal, turning a profit.
 He supposed he was in France and sent a cask of wine which was worth 50 francs to England.
 The customhouse would record an export of 50 francs.
-If in England, the wine sold for 70 francs (or the pound equivalent), which he then used to buy coal, which he imported into France, and was found to be worth 90 francs in France, he would have made a profit of 40 francs.
-But the customhouse would say that the value of imports exceeded that of exports and was trade deficit against the ledger of France.
+If in England, the wine sold for 70 francs (or the pound equivalent), which he then used to buy coal, which he imported into France (the customhouse would record an import of 70 francs), and was found to be worth 90 francs in France, he would have made a profit of 40 francs.
+But the customhouse would say that the value of imports exceeded that of exports and was trade deficit of 20 against the ledger of France.
+This is not true for the current account that would be in surplus.

 By reductio ad absurdum, Bastiat argued that the national trade deficit was an indicator of a successful economy, rather than a failing one.
 Bastiat predicted that a successful, growing economy would result in greater trade deficits, and an unsuccessful, shrinking economy would result in lower trade deficits.
 This was later, in the 20th century, echoed by economist Milton Friedman.

 In the 1980s, Friedman, a Nobel Memorial Prize-winning economist and a proponent of monetarism, contended that some of the concerns of trade deficits are unfair criticisms in an attempt to push macroeconomic policies favorable to exporting industries.